-Some bloating, gas or belching is natural.
-However, when it becomes so much that it interferes with your daily activities or feelings of well-being, it’s an issue that should be addressed.
+Some stomach bloating, gas or belching is natural.
+However, when it becomes so much that it interferes with your daily activities or feelings of wellbeing, it’s an issue that should be addressed.
 In rare cases it can be caused by an underlying medical condition.
-But most of the time bloating can be improved by introducing some small changes.
+But most of the time bloating of the stomach can be improved by introducing some small changes.
 Read on for tips on how to beat the bloat!

 Avoid gulping air